flyteorg/flyte/docs/flyte_agents/testing_agents_locally.md

 (testing_agents_locally)=
 # Testing agents locally

-Agents can be tested locally without running the backend server, which makes agent development easier.
+Agents can be tested locally without configuring or running the backend server, which makes agent development easier.

 The task inherited from `AsyncAgentExecutorMixin` can be executed locally, allowing flytekit to mimic FlytePropeller's behavior to call the agent.